mcasper/git-clean/README.md

 - Deletes local and remote

-It deletes both local and remote branches, and handles if the remote is already deleted
+It deletes both local and remote branches, and handles the errors if the remote is already deleted

+- Only presents merged branches

+There's no possibly of deleting branches with valuable work on it, as it only deletes branches that are even with the base branch you specify (default master)

 # Assumptions
-This tool assumes that you have `git` installed, and is on your path.
+This tool assumes that you have `git` installed, and is in your path.
 If you don't have it installed, I'm confused as to why you've read this far, but go [here]() to download it.